aqlaboratory/openfold-3/docs/source/precomputed_msa_explanation.md

 For details on the rest of the settings, see the [`MSASettings`](../../openfold3/projects/of3_all_atom/config/dataset_config_components.py#L18) class docstring.

-## 3. Online MSA pairing
+## 3. Online MSA Pairing

-This section will contain details on the workings/behavior of our online MSA pairing algorithm.
-Provided in the next internal release.
+Pairing rows of MSAs for heteromeric complexes based on species information improves the quality of predicted protein-protein interfaces.
+When running training or inference on a diverse set of protein complexes like the PDB, protein chains in different complex contexts require different paired MSAs.
+To avoid having to precompute paired MSAs for a large number of chain combinations, we developed a fast online pairing algorithm, which pairs sequences across MSAs of different chains in the same complex by placing sequences originating from the same species in the same row.
+(The OF3 inference pipeline also accepts precomputed paired MSAs.)

-By default, the OF3 MSA pipeline uses the UniProt MSAs for online pairing.
+By default, the our MSA pipeline uses the UniProt MSAs to generate paired MSAs and so, species information is parsed from UniProt sequence headers.

-TODO: add uniprot sequence header explanation

-This formatting requirement originates from our OF3 MSA generation pipeline running jackhmmer to search sequences against UniProt and us using UniProt MSAs for cross-chain pairing as per the AF3 SI.
 An example `sto` format is:

 ```
 # STOCKHOLM 1.0